LuanQBarbosa/quotes-management/README.md

 ## 💻 About

- The Quotes Management application is a React.js project developed with the purpose of practicing front-end development using the framework.
+ The Quotes Management application is a React.js project developed with the purpose of practicing front-end development using the framework and the use of **React Router** to simulate different pages on the SPA.
 The main goal of the application is to offer a way for the user to search and register quotes, giving the quote itself and its author.
 There's also a comments section, where users would be able to express what they think about the registered quotes.
 The app is using Firebase as a dumb Rest API, to be able to fetch stored quotes and also register new ones.

 ---